manjit-baishya-embedded-systems-and-iot/manjit-baishya-embedded-systems-and-iot/README.md

 <!-- About Me -->
 <h1>About Me 👨‍🎓</h1>
 <h4>Hi there!
 I'm Manit Baishya, an ECE grad transitioning to Data Science.
-<br>Passionate about using analytical skills to solve real-world problems.
-<br>Currently diving into Embedded Systems and IoT, gearing up for
-<br>Embedded Machine Learning.
-Excited to share my journey and collaborate
+Passionate about using analytical skills to solve real-world problems.
+Currently diving into Embedded Systems and IoT, gearing up for Embedded Machine Learning.
+Excited to share my journey and collaborate on impactful projects!</h4>
-<br>on impactful projects!</h4>

 <!-- Social Profiles -->
 <div>